numbas/editor/docs/question/reference.rst

       See the page on :ref:`explore-mode`.

+.. admonition:: Motivation
+   The original Numbas design only allowed the 'Show all parts' mode, following the design of older systems.

+   The 'explore mode' allows a wider range of interactive experiences, at the cost of a bit more setup by the author.

+   Use the 'show all parts' mode if you just want the student to answer a fixed set of question prompts.

 .. _variables:

 Variables
 =========

+.. admonition:: Motivation
+   The ability to randomise questions is one of the main benefits of computer-based assessment.
+   When a question is randomised, all of the sections of the question are affected: statement and prompts, marking, and the advice.
+   Variables represent randomly-generated values, as well as values derived from other variables.
+   Variables can be referred to by name throughout the question's content areas and marking settings, so they're substituted in automatically when a student runs the question.
+   Defining variables in terms of other variables makes it easy to organise and reuse sophisticated computations.

 .. image:: images/variable_definition.png
     :alt: The variables tab, showing the definition of the selected variable on the left and the list of all variables on the right.